The Human Truth Foundation

 q=199.

 Bahrain is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Bahrain does better than average in opposing gender inequality18.
+Bahrain does better than average in terms of opposing gender inequality18.
 But unfortunately Bahrain gets most other things wrong.
-It does worse than average for commentary in Human Rights Watch reports19, supporting personal, civil & economic freedoms20, LGBT equality21, its nominal commitment to Human Rights22, speed of uptake of HR treaties23 and in freethought24.
-And finally, it falls into the worst-performing 20 in terms of its success in fighting anti-semitic prejudice25 (amongst the worst in Asia) and in supporting press freedom26.
+It does worse than average when it comes to commentary in Human Rights Watch reports19, supporting personal, civil & economic freedoms20, LGBT equality21, its nominal commitment to Human Rights22, speed of uptake of HR treaties23 and in freethought24.
+And finally, it sits amongst the bottom 20 in terms of its success in fighting anti-semitic prejudice25 (one of the highest in Asia) and in supporting press freedom26.
 Things are getting worse, it seems, and in 2017 Bahrain shut down its only independent newspaper and human rights activists were silenced, imprisoned and harassed (including their relatives) and also prevented representation at the UN Human Rights Council and its associated processes27.

 For tables, charts and commentary, see: